 Most VPNs are paid services (with good reason—free options can often track or limit your data), while proxies are often free.
 However, VPNs tend to be more reliable, with fewer dropped connections compared to proxy servers.

-Check out the list of Best 10+ VPN Services in 2024
+Check out the list of Best 10+ (Paid) VPN Services in 2024

 In short, VPNs are better for privacy and security, while proxies are useful for light browsing tasks that don’t involve sensitive data.